-VTE can be difficult to diagnosis as patients can present with atypical symptoms and presentation, therefore it is important to have a high index of suspicion and to understand the workup in ruling out this disease process in our ED patients.
+VTE can be difficult to diagnose as patients can present with atypical symptoms and presentation; therefore, it is important to have a high index of suspicion and to understand the workup in ruling out this disease process in our ED patients.

-Initial ABC evaluation of patient presenting with PE is important.
 Isolated DVT does not typically result in severe morbidity or mortality.
-The concern with DVT is extension and embolization to the lungs, thereby becoming a PE.
+One concern with DVT is extension and embolization to the lungs..
 PE may present as mild shortness of breath, chest pain, fatigue, or a number of other non-specific symptoms.
-A massive pulmonary embolism can cause a patient to present in cardiac arrest with PEA (pulseless electrical activity).
-These patients may need to be intubated initially for airway support.

-As with other patients complaining of chest pain or shortness of breath, those with suspected PE should be placed on a cardiac monitor, have IV access, and be supplied supplemental oxygen as needed.
+As with other patients complaining of chest pain or shortness of breath, those with suspected PE should be placed on a cardiac monitor, have IV access established, and supplied supplemental oxygen as needed.

-An initial EKG and CXR should be obtained in patients you are concerned about a PE to rapidly evaluate for other items on the differential diagnosis (MI, pneumonia, pneumothorax).
+An initial EKG and CXR should be obtained in patients with suspected PE to rapidly evaluate for other items on the differential diagnosis (MI, pneumonia, pneumothorax).

 Classic Presentation of Deep Venous Thrombosis